 The Hunger Center provides an avenue for students and the community to work together to understand the issues facing low-income people.
 Students are challenged through the interdisciplinary experiences as they engage in a didactic learning process with our community partners (i.e. social service agencies, volunteer organizations, state government).
 The work of the Hunger Center not only enhances a student’s individual professional training, but their lives, and the lives of those around them.
 The Hunger Center responds to the URI mission statement through its commitment to “students’ ethical development … and addressing the rapidly changing needs of the state, the country, and the world”.

 The URI Feinstein Center for a Hunger Free America was founded in 1999 as a partnership between the Feinstein Foundation and the University of Rhode Island.
-The Hunger Center is located on the second floor of Tyler Hall (room 201) on the Kingston campus, with a satellite office at the URI Providence campus (room 217).
+The Hunger Center is located in Room 127 in Pastore Hall.